Internal Closedness and von Neumann-Morgenstern Stability in Matching Theory: Structures and Complexity: Internally closed sets: the marriage case

 \end{theorem}

+When we want to stress the instance $T$ we use to build the poset of X-rotation, we denote the set of all X-rotations by $R_X(T)$.

-\paragraph{Decomposition of the stable subtable.} Recall that the stable subtable $E_S(T)$ of $T$ (defined in Section~\ref{sec:prelim-first}) contains all and only the edges that are in some $M \in {\cal S}(T)$.
-Following Irving~\cite{Irving}, $E_S(T)$ can be decomposed into disjoint sets of edges consisting of the Y-optimal matching $M_Y$, and edges in all (classical) $X$-rotations.
-That is,
+\paragraph{Partition of the stable subtable.} Recall that the stable subtable $E_S(T)$ of $T$ (defined in Section~\ref{sec:prelim-first}) contains all and only the edges that are in some matching $M \in {\cal S}(T)$. $E_S(T)$ can be partitioned as follows.